 Fort Saint Charles

 Speaking of forts in Minnesota, we can’t forget to mention Fort Saint Charles, an 18th-century fort built by French explorer Pierre Gaultier de Varennes.
-Located on Magnuson’s Island (because naming things after yourself was all the rage), the fort was known for being one of the most important stops of the (then popular) French fur trade network in this part of the country.
+The fort is located on Magnuson’s Island and was known for being one of the most important stops of the (then popular) French fur trade network in this part of the country.
+In 1736, the fort was attacked by a group of local Sioux who killed all of the fort’s inhabitants.
+Today, Fort Saint Charles has been transformed into historical site/open air museum to give us modern folks a glimpse into the 18th-century frontier life.

 Forest City Stockade